DorothyTamYiLing/GWarrange/readme.md

 **d** : maximum size of repetitive sequences blocks that are replaced by shorter placed holder sequence (i.e. Maximum distance (bp) between the upstream and downstream flanks in the genome for a kmer to be defined as intact kmer)

-**x** : parameter for plotting split kmers.
+**x** : parameter for plotting split k-mers.
 Number of significant digits (e.g. 2,3,4; default: 2) for rounding off mean upstream flank start coordinate, for selecting split kmers with unique proportion and genome position information for plotting

-**y** : parameter for plotting intact kmers.
-The closest multiplier of selected value (e.g. 100, 1000, 10000; default :1000) used for rounding off median genome position of intact kmer, for selecting intact kmers with unique genome position information for plotting
+**y** : parameter for plotting intact k-mers.
+The closest multiplier of selected value (e.g. 100, 1000, 10000; default :1000) used for rounding off median genome position of intact kmer, for selecting intact k-mers with unique genome position information for plotting

 Example: